syedabuzar/syedabuzar/README.md

 - 😄 Pronouns: ...
 -->
 - 👋 Greetings, I am Muhammad Abuzar
-- 🔭 Skilled Frontend Developer with extensive experience in both Web and Mobile Application Development | Strong problem-solving & continuous learner.
+- 🔭 Skilled Software Engineer with extensive experience in both Web and Mobile Application Development | Strong problem-solving & continuous learner.
 - 📫 Please feel free to contact me via syed.abuzar.badar@gmail.com or connect with me on LinkedIn at https://www.linkedin.com/in/syedabuzar1/ to discuss projects or any inquiries related to my skills and experience.
 I'm looking forward to connecting with you!